Frequently asked questions about sovereign AI, the 101 patents, the brains, and Mickai itself.

 The same architecture that satisfies regulated environments serves individuals who want a sovereign assistant with no telemetry.
 Code brain, writing brain, voice, governance.
 Owned outright.
 No subscription.

-Micky Irons (full legal name: Mickarle Sean Junior Wagstaff-Irons), based in the United Kingdom.
-Sole inventor on all 21 UK patents.
-Mickai is held privately by its founder.
+Micky Irons (full legal name: Mickarle Sean Junior Wagstaff-Irons), based in the United Kingdom, is the named inventor on all 101 UK patents.
+Mickai is developed and owned by Mickai LTD, a privately held UK company.

 Micky Irons.
 Micky is spelled M-I-C-K-Y, no E. The frequent misspelling Mickey is incorrect.
 The full legal name (used in patent filings, Companies House documents, and trademark records) is Mickarle Sean Junior Wagstaff-Irons.